jasonmejia/jasonmejia.github.io/README.md

 ---

-Introduction
 I was born in Brasil.
 I moved to USA years ago where I have been living since then.
 I am Spanish Science Instructor at High School.
-I have Bachelor of Science in Genetics from University California Davis After that I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.
+I have Bachelor of Science in Genetics from University California Davis.
+After that, I continued towards my Master in Science in Cell and Molecular Biology at San Francisco State University.

-Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.

 ## Features

  - supports dark mode on macOS Mojave
  - optional sidebar
- - MathJax support
- - no external ressources
- - included archive page
- - supports pagination
- - feed generation
- - responsive
- - syntax highlighting
- - supports comments via [disqus](https://disqus.com/) or [isso](http://posativ.org/isso/)

 ## Based on